 Graduate Student Fellowship Opportunities

-The RPW Center offers dissertation completion and themed fellowship opportunities for graduate students.
-See below for descriptions, requirements, and application instructions.
+The RPW Center offers themed fellowship opportunities for graduate students.
+See below for description, requirements, and application instructions.

 2022-2023 Thematic Graduate Student Fellowship

 The Robert Penn Warren Center’s theme for AY 2023-24 is The Place of Memory.
 With equal emphasis on “place” and “memory,” we invite you to create, research, and (re)think what it means to navigate remembering and forgetting in our post-COVID, algorithmic world.
 Where does memory live in the body and how is it communicated through our actions in the world?
 How do places—geographical, corporeal, conceptual—inform memory?
 How do memory and place(s)—individual, collective, or historical—influence and shape each other?
 How do we memorialize so as to preserve, do justice, heal, and move forward?
 And when is it necessary to forget?

 Fellows will convene weekly in person to discuss scholarly works-in-progress.
 The schedule and nature of the meetings will be established collectively by the Fellows in consultation with the Center Director.
 At the end of the appointment, Fellows will be expected to have completed an academic research project (such as an article or dissertation chapter or law-review note), a creative/artistic project, or a scholarly public engagement project.

 They will also be required to give a public presentation on their project during the academic year.